Hutt Valley High School: History

 The origins of the school are in Petone, near Lower Hutt.
 In 1905, a secondary school, Petone District High School was added to Petone (primary) School which served a growing population employed in the Gear Meat Works and Railway Workshops.
 Lower Hutt School, in Alicetown, became the Hutt District High School between 1912 and 1925.
 From 1910, urban growth encouraged citizens to lobby the council for a local school.
 18 acre of land was bought in 1915 and in 1926, the school moved to its current site on Woburn Rd, as an amalgamation of Petone District High School and Hutt District High School.
 As the new buildings were not completed, the 164 foundation pupils were initially accommodated at Petone Technical School.
 By 1928, construction was completed and the roll had grown to 294.

 The first principal was H. P. Kidson and the school had nine classrooms and one laboratory.
 The school felt rural with sheep grazing the land, loaned by local farmers.
-The first caretaker, Mr. H. J. M. Stirling, died while in the school's employ, and a sundial for his memorial was unveiled by the then Prime Minister and local MP for Lower Hutt, Walter Nash. this sundial is maintained as a memorial to those students who had died during their time at the school.
-The school's first Rhodes Scholarship was awarded to D. Vere-Jones in 1957, who had been Dux in 1953.
+The first caretaker, Mr. H. J. M. Stirling, died while in the school's employ, and a sundial for his memorial was unveiled by the then Prime Minister and local MP for Lower Hutt, Walter Nash.
+This sundial is maintained as a memorial to those students who had died during their time at the school.
+The school's first Rhodes Scholarship was awarded to David Vere-Jones in 1957, who had been Dux in 1953.
 He represents the school's reputation for scholarship and the many academic honours that past pupils have been awarded over its history.

 In the 1930s, girls were expected 'by voluntary labour, to keep the flower beds in order' and boys planted trees and had the opportunity to join the Cadet Company, which involved rifle drill parades and provided the guard of honour at the opening of the nearby Riddiford Baths.
 The 1940s saw the building of air-raid shelters in the grounds and the effects of polio outbreaks with the early closure of the school for the year in 1947.
 After the closure of the Petone Memorial College in 1998, its pupils were incorporated into Hutt Valley High School, which greatly increased the roll.

-In 2021 the Stachybotrys chartarum mould was discovered in the school during roof renovations.
+In 2021 the Stachybotrys chartarum (black) mould was discovered in the school during roof renovations.
 This led to an entire block of classrooms being demolished in 2022.